Polymer/old-docs-site/getting-started.md

 1. Load **platform.js** to shim missing platform features, such as [Shadow DOM](/platform/shadow-dom.html).
 - Load components with `<link rel="import" href="/path/to/component-file.html">`
-- Use component tags in HTML.
+- Use the custom element in your page.

 Here's a bare bones example: